-- Notify the Director of Student Services, Program Director, or Director of Education and Academic Operations in writing and complete required LOA documentation. - Provide documentation or evidence supporting the reason for the requested leave (e.g., medical certificates, military orders, or other relevant documents), if required.
+- Submit the Leave of Absence Request and Approval Form to the Director of Education. - Provide documentation or evidence, if required, supporting the reason for the requested leave (e.g., medical certificates, military orders, or other relevant documents).

-Duration of Leave: An LOA may be granted for a minimum of one course module (e.g., 6 weeks) and a maximum of 180 days.
-LOAs may not exceed180 days in any 12-month period.
+Duration of Leave: An LOA may be granted for a minimum of one course term (e.g., 6 weeks) and a maximum of four consecutive terms.
+The total duration of all LOAs during a program may not exceed 180 days in any 12-month period.